- Principal Investigator:

-This study developed electronic medical record (EMR)-based quality indices for eleven cardiovascular primary care services.
+The study developed EMR-based quality indices for 11 cardiovascular primary care services.
 It related physicians’ prior index scores to subsequent disease incidence and to care utilization in their patients.
-Data for the study were collected over an 11-year period by two Kaiser Permanente organizations covering approximately 750,000 persons in Hawaii and the Pacific Northwest of the United States, representing geographically and ethnically diverse populations.
+Data for the study were collected over an 11-year period by two Kaiser Permanente organizations covering approximately 750,000 persons in Hawaii and the Pacific North West of the United States, representing geographically and ethnically diverse populations.
 Both organizations used customized variations of Epic System’s Certification Commission for Health Information Technology-certified EMR, HealthConnect.

-Two index types were developed for defined annual intervals based on observations of defined populations: Prevention Indices (PI) and Disease Management Indices (DMIs).
+Two index types were developed for defined annual intervals based on observations of defined populations: prevention indices (PIs) and disease management indices (DMIs).
 The PI is a measure of the extent to which a screening or preventive service was delivered to a defined population during a defined interval.
 The DMI is a measure of how effectively a disease or condition was managed in the population defined by the pertinent diagnosis during a defined interval.

-- Identify practice-level primary care variations in preventive care, weight management, chronic disease management, and drug prescription patterns in the treatment of cardiovascular disease (CVD).
+- Identify practice-level primary care variations in preventive care, weight management, and selected chronic disease management, including drug prescription patterns aimed at reducing CVD morbidity.
+(Achieved)

-- Determine the associations that quality of preventive care and disease management practices have to CVD morbidity, mortality, and costs of care.
+- Determine the associations of quality of preventive care and disease management practices to morbidity, mortality, and costs of care.
+(Achieved)